 In my mid 30s, I had the onset of mast cell and histamine intolerance.

-I believe part of my gut dysbiosis/SIBO was due to eating an abundance of high histamine foods daily, endometriosis lesions/inflammation affecting my peristalsis, and having bowel surgery.
+I believe part of my gut dysbiosis/SIBO was due to endometriosis lesions/inflammation affecting my peristalsis, and having bowel surgery.

 I always had painful bowel movements during my period.

 These became excruciating as I got older.
-I also would have bowel spasms and need to poop 5+ times an hour for the first few hours after my period began, going to the bathroom 15-30 times in an afternoon.
-The year prior to excision, I started throwing up during those bowel movements too.
+I also would have bowel spasms and during the first few hours of my period, I’d poop 15-20 times.
+The year prior to excision, I started throwing up during those bowel episodes too.
 During my excision surgery, the surgeon found that part of my intestines were fused to my pelvic back wall and narrowed to a third of their width, causing a partial bowel blockage.
-Post excision, I no longer have bowel spasms nor painful bowel movements, nor do I vomit during my period!
+After the surgeon excised my bowel endometriosis as well as fixed my distorted anatomy, I no longer have any bowel spasms nor painful bowel movements, nor do I vomit anymore during my period!

 For more info